-Traxo Vice President of Sales Chad Costa recently joined BTN Group’s Mary Ann McNulty for the June 26, 2018, "Leakage: Plugging the Holes in Your Travel Program" BTN webinar.
+Traxo Vice President of Sales Chad Costa joined BTN Group’s Mary Ann McNulty for the June 2018 BTN webinar "Leakage: Plugging the Holes in Your Travel Program."
 The panel, including Suzanne Boyan from ZS Associates, Pat Sage from Huron Consulting Group, and Kim Castro from TravelCAST, shared how large enterprises are impacted by leakage in their travel programs and current solutions to address off-channel bookings.

 Traxo has been working with Suzanne at ZS Associates on understanding their travel program leakage using the Traxo CONNECT platform.
 Chad Costa shared how clients like ZS can benefit from the Traxo FILTER component of the platform to achieve complete visibility into their travel program leakage.